 - a.
-Irrigation of landscaped areas with hose-end sprinklers or in-ground irrigation systems shall be limited to a no more than a twice weekly watering schedule determined by WTCPUA and based on the nature of the current drought or water emergency. - b.
 Outdoor watering hours will be limited to between midnight and 10 a.m. and between 7 p.m. and midnight on designated days.
 This prohibition does not apply to irrigation of landscaped areas if it is by means of: - i.
-Hand-held hose - ii.
+Hand-held hose; or - ii.
 Faucet-filled bucket or water can of five gallons or less - c.
-New landscapes may be installed and re-vegetation seeding performed under these specific criteria: - i.
-A completed variance form for new landscapes has been submitted to WTCPUA and has been approved prior to the installation of the landscape, or re-vegetation seed application;
+New landscapes may be installed, and re-vegetation seeding performed under these specific criteria: - i.
+The mandatory twice weekly watering schedule is adhered to. - ii.
+If a deviation from the twice weekly schedule is required, that a completed variance form for new landscapes has been submitted to WTCPUA and has been approved prior to the installation of the landscape, or re-vegetation seed application; and - iii.
+Irrigation of the new landscape, or application follows the schedule identified in the new landscape variance: - 1. once a day for the first 10 days after installation; - 2. once every other day before 10 a.m. and after 7 p.m. for days 11 through 20 after installation;